jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Network-ACL-Configuration.md

 3. Click on **Edit Rules** to set the protocol type, IP, port and policy, and then click on **OK** to add the modification for completing the rules.
 After modification, the rules will be effective immediately;

+    Note: If the protocol type is IPv4 exclusive or IPv6 exclusive protocol, the IP address of the related type should be entered.
+If the ICMPv6 protocol type is selected, enter the IPv6 address at the target end

 ![](/image/Networking/Virtual-Private-Cloud/Operation-Guide/Network-ACL-Configuration/Step3.png)